-- Pull out the affected chart and confirm from the notice number, whether the last correction affecting the chart is entered at the bottom left hand corner of chart.
+- Pull out the affected chart and confirm from the notice number, whether the last correction affecting the chart is entered at the bottom left-hand corner of the chart.

-- Note down the correction number at bottom left hand corner of the chart.
+- Note down the correction number at the bottom left-hand corner of the chart.

 - Strike out the correction number written in Chart Correction Log by pencil.

 - Strike out the chart number at the correction in ANM or the tracing.

 - Before moving to the next chart, correct all corrections (as noted from all ANM’s) affecting the chart.

 When a new chart or new edition of a chart is received on board this procedure must be followed: